Niigata 4th district

 Niigata 4th District (新潟県第4区, Niigata-ken dai-yon-ku) is an electoral district of the Japanese House of Representatives, the lower house of the National Diet.
-The district was created as part of the general move from multi-member districts to single-member districts in the House of Representatives.
+The district is located in the Chūetsu region in central Niigata Prefecture and was created as part of the general move from multi-member districts to single-member districts in the House of Representatives.

-Areas Covered
+Areas covered

-Current District
+Current district

 As of 2 February 2023, the areas covered by this district are as follows: